tytydraco/yessleep/out/A_cryptid_lured_my_little_sister_I_should_have_saved_her_Maybe_I_still_can.md

 “Good.
 Now go help your sister get ready for camp.
 I need to pack an overnight.”

 We dropped him at the station, and he had no more words for me – just a stern look before walking off.
-Chloe and I didn’t talk on the rest of the drive, and she ran off as soon as the door was open.
+Chloe and I didn’t talk on the rest of the drive, and she ran off towards camp as soon as the door was open.
 I drove the car towards town.

 We live on the outskirts of a township in the pines, but there is a small town in the center: Vincentown, NJ.
 A little village with roots all the way back to Quaker settlers.
 Its small homes and quaint shops feel like they haven’t changed in a century.
 I pulled into the local library.